gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

 Getting the SDK
 ----------------

-We offer two options here: you can either download a script that will install the full SDK in your computer, or you can customise and build your own SDK.
+We offer two options here: you can either download a script that will install the full SDK on your computer, or you can customize and build your own SDK.
 Both options are described below:

 ### Option 1: Downloading the SDK